About Us

 How We Update Our Policy Package and Medal Criteria

-Recognizing that passing new policies is a lengthy process and best practices will inevitably evolve, CityHealth will revisit its recommended policy package and scoring system every five years.
-We aim to have an updated set of policies and medaling criteria for the 2022 assessment.
+Recognizing that passing new policies is a lengthy process and best practices will inevitably evolve, CityHealth revisits its recommended policy package and scoring system every five years.
+The second policy package was first assessed in 2022.

 Like the original process, policies will be selected by the de Beaumont Foundation and Kaiser Permanente based on findings from a multi-tier assessment: